 A simple warm up drill that is great for group sessions and reveals how little we know about jobs.

-Use when you needed an energizing way to start a workshop with a shift from linear thinking in order to surface potential career interest.
+Use when you need an energizing way to start a workshop with a shift from linear thinking.

 Drill Steps (10 minutes)